dcefram/xjs/docs/docs/optimize-bundle-size.md

 ## The unoptimized, easy way

-If you do not want to bother bundle sizes, and just want to use XJS the straightforward way, but isn't a fan of UMD for whatever reason, like if you dislike polluting the window object/namespace, you can do this:
+If you do not want to bother about bundle sizes, and just want to use XJS the straightforward way, but isn't a fan of UMD for whatever reason, like if you dislike polluting the window object/namespace, you can do this:

 ```javascript
 import Xjs, { XjsTypes, Scene } from '@xsplit/xjs';